-Homework: This will be a very homework-intensive class.
+Homework: This will be a very homework-intensive class, and homework scores will count as a substantial fraction of your overall course grade.
 The homework problems for this course are found later in this packet.
-Problems 1-1 through 1-6 belong to Homework 1, problems 2-1 through 2-7 belong to Homework 2, etc. Some problems require numeric answers which will be graded by the computer, others (labeled "Paper only") do not require you to enter your answers into the computer.
+Problems 1-1 through 1-7 belong to Homework 1, problems 2-1 through 2-8 belong to Homework 2, etc. Some problems require numeric answers which will be graded by the computer, others (labeled "Paper only") do not require you to enter your answers into the computer.
 A few problems contain both computer-graded and paper-only questions in different parts of the problem.

 Be they computer-graded or paper-only problems, you must turn in your work for all homework problems, and your work must be legible with all steps clearly presented.
 Practice good problem solving skills: draw pictures of the problems, write and solve equations with symbols as much as possible before plugging in numbers, write neatly, and use plenty of space.
 Substitute units with your numbers into your algebra, and check to see that the units work out right on your final answer.
 Think about whether your final answer makes physical sense before submitting it.
-If the grader has difficulty following your work you may lose points.
-Conversely, if your homework looks exceptionally neat and organized, or if you have otherwise gone the extra mile, you may be awarded bonus points.

-You are strongly encouraged to work with other students to figure out the problems; however, don't just copy others' work or allow them to copy your work.
+You are strongly encouraged to work with other students to figure out the problems; however, don't copy others' work or allow others to copy your work.
 Any assignment handed in must be your own work.
 If you do get help on a homework problem, be sure to learn the strategy, concepts and steps used to solve the problem, and think about how they would apply to related situations.

 Assignments are due on the dates marked on the schedule.
 Your work on paper is due any time before the building closes; your computer-graded answers must be submitted via the website by 11:59 pm.
-To allow for emergencies or adding the class late, you will get four free late assignments; after that, late work only counts for half credit.
-I will bend this rule only if circumstances out of your control have prevented you from turning in more than four homework sets on time.
+To allow for emergencies or adding the class late, you will get four free late assignments (chosen to maximize your points); after that, late work only counts for half credit.
+I will bend this rule only if circumstances beyond your control have prevented you from turning in more than four homework sets on time.
 No homework assignments will be dropped.